NVIDIA/spark-rapids/docs/configs.md

 spark.rapids.sql.totalOrderSort.enabled|Allow for total ordering sort where the partitioning runs on CPU and sort runs on GPU.|false spark.rapids.sql.variableFloatAgg.enabled|Spark assumes that all operations produce the exact same result each time.
 This is not true for some floating point aggregations, which can produce slightly different results on the GPU as the aggregation is done in parallel.
 This can enable those operations if you know the query is only computing it once.|false

-## Fine Tunning
+## Fine Tuning
 _Rapids Plugin 4 Spark_ can be further configured to enable or disable specific expressions and to control what parts of the query execute using the GPU or the CPU.

-Please leverage the `spark.rapids.sql.explain` setting to get feeback from the plugin as to why parts of a query may not be executing in the GPU.
+Please leverage the `spark.rapids.sql.explain` setting to get feedback from the plugin as to why parts of a query may not be executing on the GPU.

 **NOTE:** Setting `spark.rapids.sql.incompatibleOps.enabled=true` will enable all the settings in the table below which are not enabled by default due to